xlladdins/xll/docs/Excel4MacrosQ-S.md

 **SOLVER.SOLVE**(user\_finish, show\_ref)

-User\_finish    is a logical value specifying whether to display the Solver Results dialog box.
+User\_finish&nbsp;&nbsp;&nbsp;&nbsp;is a logical value specifying whether to display the Solver Results dialog box.

   - > If user\_finish is TRUE, SOLVER.SOLVE returns its integer value
     > without displaying anything.
 Your macro should decide what action